2. Setting a blueprint for managing church investments going forward

 For that reason, your congregation or board should be careful to pursue an investment strategy that is in line with the goals, objectives and threshold for risk of your congregation.
 The governing board should develop a strategy that lays out its reasons for investing, its goals and objectives and its primary investment strategy.
 Are you investing for income, long-term growth, or for intermediate or shorter-term goals?
 Your board may consider diversifying within the portfolio to include separate components designed to achieve long-term, intermediate and short-term goals.
 For instance, for shorter term goals, you may consider investing in a more conservative mutual fund than you would for your long-term objectives.

 One type of investment you might consider would be an asset allocation fund, which is diversified across a broad range of investments.
-Asset allocation funds are available for several risk levels, from aggressive and moderately aggressive (which have a higher portion of stocks) to moderately conservative (which have a higher portion of bonds).
+Asset allocation funds are available for several risk levels, from aggressive and moderately aggressive (which have a higher portion of stocks) to moderately conservative and conservative (which have a higher portion of bonds).

 The board of directors for non-profit organizations, churches and other religious organizations has a fiduciary responsibility to exercise prudence in overseeing the funds of the organization.
 The board is subject to legal liability in administering the organization’s investment activities.
 Most states have adopted laws that set guidelines for the investment of assets held by non-profit organizations, including the Uniform Prudent Management of Institutional Funds Act and the Uniform Prudent Investor Act.
 (You can find more details on these rules at UniformLaws.com.)